ReeseForReal/hello-world/README.md

 Day 4!
 Can't wait for september to watch the Eagles play!

 Day 5!
 Watched alot of tutorials today and learned some new things!

+Day 6!
+Was a busy day today, so I didn't get to study as much as I would have liked:(